 5. And Rainy

-Not only is it really cold in Iceland, it’s also very rainy.
-From May to November it rains an average of at least 20 days out of the month in Reykjavik.
+Not only is it really cold in Iceland, but it’s also very rainy.
+From May to November, it rains an average of at least 20 days out of the month in Reykjavik.
 And since most of the things to do around the island are outdoors, it’s not ideal to simply sit indoors and wait it out.

 Be sure to check the forecast before you board the plane to see what drizzly situation awaits you.
 Pack a rain jacket, waterproof shoes or boots, and rain pants if you have them.

 When we visited the western peninsula of Iceland, the wind conditions varied almost by the minute from five meters/second all the way up to 20 meters/second.
 And because it is not advisable to drive when the wind speeds are above 20, we were constantly checking the http://www.road.is/ website.

 Iceland is known for having totally unpredictable weather and the repercussions can be dangerous if you’re not prepared.
 Sand storms caused by extreme wind can cause severe damage to your vehicle (and, of course, your body).
 So be sure to check weather and road conditions regularly during your trip and be careful when opening your car door when it’s windy!